vulkano-rs/vulkano/README.md

 - [Python](https://www.python.org/) (works with both Python 2.x and 3.x, on windows the executable must be named `python.exe`)

 These requirements can be either installed with your favourite package manager or with installers from the projects' websites.
-Below are some example ways to get setup.
+Below are some examples of ways to set up.

 ### windows-msvc Specific Setup